grpc/proposal/L57-csharp-new-major-version.md

 is made at the same time, there will be no extra cost to users, but there will be some significant benefits.
 Therefore we will make both changes at the same time and release the next gRPC C# version as v2.23.0 (instead of v1.23.0).

+We chose version v2.23.0 instead of v2.0.0 so that the minor version number can still be used for comparing how old a given release is relative to all other gRPC implementations.
+E.g. gRPC C# 2.24.x will be released together with gRPC C++ 1.24.x.

+NO protocol changes are proposed between gRPC C# version 2.x and 1.x - both versions will be fully interoperable with each other and also with all other gRPC implementations.

 #### Change 1: Remove the type that conflicts with .NET base class library

 Remove the references to `System.Collections.Generic.IAsyncEnumerator<T>` (the type that's now in conflict with .NET base class libraries) from our codebase.
 Methods declared by that interface will be moved to to an existing type `Grpc.Core.IAsyncStreamReader<T>` (which inherits from `IAsyncEnumerator<T>`).
 This has the following consequences:
-- any user code that doesn't explicitly explicitly reference `IAsyncEnumerator<T>` will continue working with no changes required, users will only need to recompile.
-We expect this is going to be the case for majority of users, as there is no real reason for gRPC users to use IAsyncEnumerator<T> directly.
+- any user code that doesn't explicitly reference `IAsyncEnumerator<T>` will continue working with no changes required, users will only need to recompile.
+We expect this is going to be the case for majority of users, as there is no real reason for gRPC users to use `IAsyncEnumerator<T>` directly.
 - the user code that references `IAsyncEnumerator<T>` explicitly will need to change all the occurences to use `Grpc.Core.IAsyncStreamReader<T>` instead.
 Note that offering a replacement type is the best we can do here as there is simply no way to avoid a source-level breakage in codebase that directly uses a type which needs to be removed.